jminnier/STARTapp/instructions/terms.md

 # Terms of Use

+If you have concerns about the terms of use for this web hosted application, please run the app locally on your computer.
+See the "Instructions" tab for more information on this.

+# Shinyapps.io Terms of Use

 This application is hosted on a Shinyapps.io server <https://www.shinyapps.io/>.

 By using this app you are agreeing to the terms of use as described by Shinnyaps.io: <https://www.rstudio.com/about/shinyapps-terms-use/>